mandober/rust-debrief/cs/logic/01_sets/01_set.md

 <!-- /TOC -->

+A __mathematical object__ is an abstract object arising in mathematics.
+It is anything that can be formally defined, and with which one may do deductive reasoning and mathematical proofs.

-Sets are the most fundamental building blocks of mathematical objects.
+__Sets__ are the most fundamental building blocks of mathematical objects.
 Almost every mathematical object can be seen as a set of some kind.
 The theory of sets, initiated by Georg Cantor, constitutes the basis of almost all modern mathematics.

+> A set is a collection of distinct objects, considered as an object in its own right.

 The set concept is one of the basics so the term "set" must be accepted as a primitive notion, without formal definition.
 Informally, a set is a __collection__ (aggregate, class, totality, family) of objects of any kind, disregarding their repetion and the order in which they were specified in.

 A set can be denoted by listing its elements between the curly braces, e.g. $$\{2,4,6,8\}$$, or it can be described by a property that all of its members share, e.g. $$\{x: x \text{ is a superhero}\}$$, where the $$x$$ stands for the property that it has to have in order to be counted among the elements of the set.

 Sets are usually denoted with an uppercase letter; the set $$\{a,b,c\}$$ may be declared as $$A=\{a,b,c\}$$, and now we can use $$A$$ to stand in for the set $$\{a,b,c\}$$.

+Sets A and B are equal if and only if they have precisely the same elements.[2]

 ## Set membership